-Key Steps in the Proposal Process
+About the Proposal Process

-Call for Proposals Issued
+Call for Proposals Issued (PDF 155 kB)

 The board meetings are open to the public during the entire process, with the exception of executive sessions which are rare and held only for issues of pending legislation, personnel, or confidential matters.

 Adopted or amended proposals are then written into the proper legal format and submitted to the Department of Law for review and sent to the lieutenant governor for filing before becoming effective.

 Summary of Actions Distributed

 Staff prepare a written report summarizing the actions taken by the board.
 The reports are distributed to advisory committees and posted on the website.